xbeat/Machine-Learning/README.md

 In this presentation, we'll explore the process of creating a neural network from the ground up and applying it to the MNIST dataset.
 We'll cover data preparation, network architecture, training, and evaluation, all implemented in Python.
 This hands-on approach will provide insights into the inner workings of neural networks and their application to real-world problems.

+## Understanding Confusion Matrix in Machine Learning

+Understanding Confusion Matrix Fundamentals

+A confusion matrix is a fundamental evaluation metric in machine learning that displays the performance of a classification model by comparing predicted versus actual class labels.
+It provides a detailed breakdown of correct and incorrect predictions across all classes.

 ## Understanding and Mitigating Data Drift in ML Production

 Data Drift in ML Production